Valerie Korinek

 Valerie Joyce Korinek (born December 11, 1965) is a Canadian historian.
 She is a professor of history at the University of Saskatchewan and a Fellow of the Royal Society of Canada.
-Her research focuses on Queer studies and communities.
+Her research focuses on queer studies and communities.

 Early life and education

 Korinek was born on December 11, 1965, and grew up in Toronto.
-Korinek first attended McMaster University for Physical Education, but transferred to the University of Toronto during the first year.
-Korinek went on to earn a Bachelor of Arts degree in English and History from the University of Toronto Mississauga.
+Korinek first attended McMaster University for Physical Education, but transferred to the University of Toronto during her first year.
+Korinek went on to earn a Bachelor of Arts degree in English and History from its Mississauga campus.
 Korinek spent two years working at a Niagara museum and enrolled in a Master of Arts program at Queen's University; however, Korinek ultimately dropped out to return to the University of Toronto, and went on to complete a PhD in Canadian cultural and gender history there in 1996.